ulugbek1060/Flutter-Android/README.md

 # Flutter-Android
 Open flutter android application from other app

-Another way to open a Flutter Android application from another app is to use a custom scheme URL.
-Here's an example of how to do this:

 1. In your Flutter Android app, add an intent filter to the `AndroidManifest.xml` file for the activity you want to launch.
 For example, if you want to launch the main activity, add the following intent filter to your `MainActivity` declaration:

 ```xml